AdaptableTools/connectifi-fdc3-demo/README.md

 In this app we raise a Custom `GetPrice` intent

-> this integrates with the custom functionality provided by the Connectifi sandbox to illustrate how to use custom FDC3
+> this integrates with functionality provided by the Connectifi sandbox to illustrate using custom FDC3

 When raising Custom Intents an implementation for the `handleIntentResolution` property is typically provided (as we do in this app).